want to tell you here

 hummingbirds were pretty

 much ‘it’ for a whole elementary school

-for 6 weeks and everything they
+for 6 weeks.
+Everything they

-studied was related to
+studied was in relation

 what did they study,